LuckySikolia/FCC-FrontEnd/README.md

 #project fourteen: Technical Documentation Page (cert project)
 this project is an unquided project that tests knowledge aquired on css concepts

+#project fifteen: City Skyline
+this project taught me how to use css variables

+#projerct sixteen: Building a magazine
+this project taught me how to use css grids to control the columns of the webpage design.